Last Updated on

 Australia is one of the best countries for solo female travellers.
 The country is welcoming, people are friendly, and it is very safe to travel in the city and everywhere in between.

-If you have only a few weeks of holiday and want to check out Australia, take a look at my 10-day itinerary for East Coast Australia.
-It is a compact itinerary that highlights the best of east coast Australia.
+If you have only a week or two of holiday and want to check out Australia, take a look at my 10-day itinerary for East Coast Australia.
+It is a compact itinerary that highlights the best of East Coast Australia.
 I included a lot of budget tips too!

 But if you have a month to travel, then keep reading!
 Australia is a big country, and you can comfortably see the majority of the highlights on the east coast at a comfortable pace.